SpinningWing Logo

 Helicopters create lift by accelerating air downward.
 The downward flow of air around a helicopter rotor is often referred to as downwash or induced velocity.

 A rotor must work harder when operating in its downwash.
-The downward flow of air at the rotor reduces angle of attack, requiring the blades to pitch higher and create excess induced drag.
+The downward airflow on a helicopter blade requires it to pitch higher and creates excess induced drag.
 It’s much like a canoer paddling upstream.

 In hover, the amount of downwash is essentially the same in the front and back halves of the rotor.
 Likewise, it’s the same in the left and right halves.
 When a helicopter moves forward, however, the front portion of the rotor enters cleaner air and experiences less downwash.
 This variation in downwash across the rotor is transverse flow and is depicted below.